jihoonog/CMPUT-503/README.md

 ## Exercise 3

 Exercise 3 is where we implement our own computer vision and sensor fusion for localization and lane following.

+## Exercise 4

+Exercise 4 is where we implement a crash avoidance and leader following mechanism for our Duckiebots.
+It's a combination of work from previous exercises.